KaushikR1999/CineMatch/README.md

 # Tech Stack

-- iOS Storyboard
+- Swift with iOS Storyboarding (Frontend)
-- Firebase
+- Google Firebase Storage + Cloud Firestore Database (Backend)

 # **How to Setup**

 1. To use CineMatch, clone from Github.
 Open XCode and click “Clone an existing project” and paste the repository URL.
 2. If the following message shows up when running the simulator:  “"No supported iOS devices are available.
 Connect a device to run your application or choose a simulated device as the destination”, check if XCode version is up to date.
 Else, change iOS version to relevant version (i.e. 14.3 or lower)
-3. On the top left corner of XCode, change the iOS Simulator to iPhone 11 for optimal experience.
-4. Build and run the project
+3. Build and run the project
-5. Below are the relevant descriptions of each page of the app to support new users
+4. Below are the relevant descriptions of each page of the app to support new users

 # **Features**